 - 2 tablespoons canola or vegetable oil

-- 1 teaspoon vanilla.
+- 1 teaspoon vanilla

-- Reduce the oven to 300 degrees.
+- Reduce the oven temperature to 300°

 - Transfer the granola to the baking pan and use your fingers to press the mixture firmly and evenly into the pan.
 Bake for 25-30 minutes.